 A powerful introduction to heritage non-Western dramatic styles, this workshop explores the history and abstract / expressive movement from Japanese Theatre, including Noh and Butoh.
 This workshop covers image work, mask work and character work.

 This unique actor-training method draws from Japanese Martial Arts traditions and develops extraordinary energy, incredible focus and absolute commitment to performance allowing the students to discover the elusive concept of stage presence and develop their “inner warrior”.

 This workshop leads students through a step-by-step method to stage key scenes from your choice of Shakespeare’s plays.
-Drawing on physical theatre techniques and Zen Zen Zo’s unique methodology, we look at how to marry narrative with theatrical poetry to make Shakespeare accessible to high school students.
+Drawing on Physical Theatre techniques and Zen Zen Zo’s unique methodology, we look at how to marry narrative with theatrical poetry to make Shakespeare accessible to high school students.

 BRECHT & EPIC THEATRE

 The workshop looks at some of the central ideas in Brecht’s Epic Theatre including the Verfremdungseffekt or Alienation Effect.
-The aim is to make Brecht interesting and accessible through the techniques of Gestus, Montage, Transformation and the Breaking of the 4th Wall.
+The aim is to make Brecht interesting and accessible through the conventions of Gestus, Montage, Transformation and the Breaking of the 4th Wall.